 Esperanto has the advantage of not having these problems to hinder communication, which is one of its greatest advantages for international communication.
 It lacks cultural specific phrases which either speaker may not be aware of.

-(Homophones): In English we have a few ways that have organically grown for us to make the ‘oo’ or ‘ew’ sound as in the following situations: to, too, two, beautiful, few, sue, and lieu.
-Seven different ways to make the same sound.
+(Homophones): In English we have a few ways that have organically grown for us to make the ‘oo’ or ‘ew’ sound as in the following situations: to, too, two, and sue.
+Four different ways to make the same sound.

 Esperanto is phonetic and does not have these issues.
 Only one way to make each sound.